For Women Over 30, There May Be A Better Choice Than The Pap Smear

 Women can get a clear result from a simple HPV test and those who receive a negative result will be able to trust those results for several years, she says.

-"It's really amazing, there's no other test that gives us this level of reassurance for that period of time for a cancer," Harper says.
+"It's really amazing — there's no other test that gives us this level of reassurance for that period of time for a cancer," Harper says.

 Pap smears rely on the human eye to get results, she says, and it's far preferable to detect problems on a molecular level.

-Even if guidelines do change for women over 30, the Pap smear is still important for women aged 21-29.
-They can't rely on HPV testing, Schmeler says, because almost everyone in that age group will contract HPV and in many cases it goes away on its own.
-If the virus persists until their thirties, that's where problems come in.

-"If you tested everyone for HPV in their twenties, they are almost all going to be positive, but there's going to be all of this intervention that's not needed," she says.

 One caution about the study findings, says Dr. Carol Mangione, a USPSTF task force member and UCLA professor of medicine, is that screening — either kind — is what saves lives.
-She says the method of testing comes second to being sure that all women, especially high prevalence groups like black and hispanic women, are able to get the testing they need.
+She says the method of testing comes second to being sure that all women, especially high-prevalence groups like black and Hispanic women, are able to get the testing they need.

 "Most cases of cervical cancer happen in women who have not been regularly screened, or who have been screened, but don't have access to appropriate treatment," she says.
 "When we think about cervical cancer screening, we want to think about it in the framework of how do we get this test in the hands of all women?"

-Sara Kiley Watson is the Science desk intern at NPR and her twitter is @sarakileywatson.
+Sara Kiley Watson is the Science desk intern at NPR.
+You can follow her on Twitter: @sarakileywatson